Michael Daunt: Personal life

-He was awarded the OBE in the 1945 Birthday Honours for services to test flying.
-He married Sheila Sigrist, the daughter of Frederick Sigrist (1884–1956) the Joint Managing Director of Hawker, in 1936 in London.
-After divorce, he married Monica Claire Parnell in 1947 in Ploughley Rural District, and they had a daughter on 5 November 1948 and a son on 10 June 1950.
+He married thirdly Monica Claire Parnell in 1947 in Ploughley Rural District, and they had a daughter on 5 November 1948 and a son on 10 June 1950.
 He lived at Pyrton, now in South Oxfordshire and then in Kent, South Wales, Hertfordshire, Devon and Oldbury in the West Midlands.
+In the early 1960s he lived with three children in Hertfordshire.
+In the 1980s he lived in Oldbury.
 His third wife Monica died in May 1989.